Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 ## Morph Visual Properties

-Visual Proprtties of a Morph are in most cases simple values.
+Visual Properties of a Morph are in most cases simple values.

-This allows to create a simple way to more fluidly view and gain access.
+As a result, flexible viewing and accessing approaches for these values can be created easily.

 Visual Properties can be annotated with MetaProperties so that their construction menu allows easy access.